Karl Erik Harr: Career

-Since his debut at Statens kunstutstilling during 1967, his works have been presented at numerous separate and collective exhibitions.
+Since his debut at Statens kunstutstilling during 1967, his works have been presented at numerous exclusive and collective exhibitions.
 Harr has illustrated the works of Knut Hamsun.
-He has also made the indoor decorations for the Hurtigruten Coastal Express steamship Richard With.
+He designed the indoor decorations for the Hurtigruten Coastal Express steamship Richard With.

+He was awarded the knighthood of the first class of the St. Olavs order in 2001 by his majesty the king of Norway for outstanding work towards the arts in Norway.